TruncatedDinoSour/armour/doc/d/pDB-0.md

 ## crypto

 -   ( custom ) rc4 ( insecure ) encryption
-    -   generates `hash_salt_len` random bytes
+    -   generates `hash_salt_len + 13` random bytes
-    -   prepends 10 random bytes to the data, to introduce more entropy
+    -   prepends 5 random bytes to the data, to introduce more entropy
+    -   appends 5 random bytes to the data, to introduce more entropy
     -   encrypts using rc4 with the key being derived from securely hashing `password + salt` using the most secure ( hash_id=0 ) hashing algorithm, to not leak the pw or salt as rc4 is insecure
     -   process is repeated `isec_crypto_passes` passes, for multiple encryption which should increase the security more